0xchase/modality/readme.md

 r2pm -i modality
 ```

-If you have install issues feel free to create a git issue.
+If you have installation issues feel free to create a git issue.

 ---